Himalaya-Library/Himalaya/README.md

 in the C++ file.
 The DR'-bar parameters which define the MSSM parameter must be stored in a `Parameters` object.
-Here, an example for the SPS benchmark point is given:
+Here, an example for the SPS1a benchmark point is given:

 ```cpp
 himalaya::Parameters pars;                      // DR'-bar parameters struct